apark19/FINTECH_Case_Study/README.md

     Contributors: Cassandra Johnson, Andrew Park, Josh, Rajiv, Fareed, Floriane, Nigil, Nazar

 <h3>FINTECH_Case_Study_Report</h3>
-    1 What is the background of your company?
+    1 What is the background of your company? \n
     2 What do they do?
-Who are their competitors?
+Who are their competitors? \n
-    3 How does this company use technology to their advantage?
-    4 Why are they considered a FinTech company?
+    3 How does this company use technology to their advantage? \n 4 Why are they considered a FinTech company? \n
     5 Why is this company exemplary in the FinTech space?
-What are their strengths and weaknesses?
-    6 What is the prognosis for this company?
-Where do they expect to be in the future?
+What are their strengths and weaknesses? \n 6 What is the prognosis for this company?
+Where do they expect to be in the future? \n